jaredly/j3/Roadmap.md

   - so, if "names" changes, redo stuff
 - [ ] disallow multiple names with the same name

+- [ ] PLUGINS should still render even if there are type errors. maybe just don't do type inference on plugins? at least for nowwwww

 - [x] ok, so now we're just doing addStatements ... all the time.
 - [x] now that we have dependency information, and such: